-Healthcare facilities that possess patient medical records have a legal duty to secure and destroy these records.
+Healthcare facilities that possess patient medical records have a legal duty to secure and destroy these records after some time to make sure they remaining compliant.
 HIPAA regulates guidelines about how and when to destroy patient medical files.
-Documentation that needs to be destroyed includes patient medical charts and any medical reports that include confidential patient health information.
+Record shredding for documentation that needs to be destroyed includes patient medical charts and any medical reports that include confidential patient health information.

 Shredding Your Paper Records

 HIPAA requires paper files are shredded, pulverized, or burned.
 These methods ensure your patients’ records can’t be reconstructed or readable.
-This destruction is to protect the patients’ confidentiality.
+This record shredding and document destruction is to protect the patients’ confidentiality.

 Medical records are kept for at least six years from creation or last use.
 Some states have their own data retention laws.
 For those states whose laws are shorter than HIPAA’s, the HIPAA guidelines prevail.
 For states whose laws are longer than HIPAA’s, the state guidelines prevail.

 In a virtual era, more patient records are being saved online so there has to be alternatives to record shredding.
 This makes them more susceptible to hacks and breaches, which is why proper destruction is imperative.

 HIPAA recommends overwriting record files or destroying the computer’s hard drive.
 Before destruction additionally data should also be encrypted to add an extra layer of protection.
 If in the unfortunate event that your encrypted data is stolen, the hackers will also need to steal the encryption key to read your encrypted data.
 Record shredding saves you headaches to help you stay protected.